 The pattern language was designed to meet the anticipated needs of prover users in describing PVS expressions.
-Pattern matching features are implemented in terms of the built-in regular expression package bundled with PVS's Allegro Common Lisp environment.
-This module provides only basic regular expression features, much less sophisticated than Perl-style regular expressions.
-Nevertheless, it appears to be adequate for the purpose at hand, and runs faster than more elaborate matching engines.
+Pattern matching features are implemented using a modest regular expression package, which provides limited regular expression features, generally less sophisticated than Perl-style regular expressions.
+Nevertheless, it appears to be adequate for the purpose at hand.